Last week, my colleagues at Gutefrage.net, and I had our second

 Now the trouble begins

-So we could write a function that finds out if 5 is prime.
-Hm that seems
+So, we could write a function that finds out if 5 is prime.
+Hm, that seems hard.

 How to solve this?

-You need a sound knowledge about where to go - otherwise you will have problems with TDD along the way.
-Then you have to lean back and think a little bit or get feedback from something else then your tests.
+You need sound knowledge about where to go — otherwise you will have problems with TDD along the way.
+Then you have to lean back and think a little or get feedback from something else than your tests.

-TDD is cool, but it can not solve every problem.
-Especially not complicated algorithms (this is a really easy one of course).
+TDD is cool, but it cannot solve every problem.
+Especially not complicated algorithms (this is a straightforward one, of course).

 Another personal learning for me was to watch myself better, when I do a kata the first time.